metaviators/mvrMirror/README.md

 # Metaviators Network Server

-Test setup with AWS backend - linux server runing!
+Test setup with AWS backend - linux server running!

 Notes:
 Download and open the project in Unity 2019.4.34f1 LTS.
 Use 'ParrelSync' to clone the project (unity top menu)